aklivity/streampay-demo/README.md

 ## Redpanda
 Redpanda servers both as event streaming source and database table to store information about users, transactions, and stats.
-Following topics will be created:
+Following topics are created:
 - `commands` - This topics get populated by Zilla API Gateway and responsible for processing commands such as `PayCommand`, `RequestCommand`.
 - `replies` - HTTP response for processed command should be posted to this topic for correlated response.